cmishra/takehome-DS/Readme.md

  [  0   0  84   0   0]
  [  5  13   4 424   6]
  [  0   0   2  12 397]]

-Term-document matrix constructed with shape (5826, 7025)
+Term-document matrix constructed with 7025 features

-PCA used to reduce dimensionality to (5826, 800) retaining 0.953451105423 variance
+PCA used to reduce dimensionality to 800 retaining 0.953451105423 variance

 Model trained with train error 0.998773908779 test error 0.95823798627